gibsramen/qupid/README.md

 ### Saving and loading qupid results

 qupid allows the saving and loading of both `CaseMatch` and `CaseMatchCollection` objects.
-`CaseMatchOneToMany` and `CaseMatchOneToOne` objects are saved as JSON files while `CaseMatchColletion` objects are saved as pandas DataFrames.
+`CaseMatchOneToMany` and `CaseMatchOneToOne` objects are saved as JSON files while `CaseMatchCollection` objects are saved as pandas DataFrames.

 ```python
 from qupid.casematch import CaseMatchOneToMany, CaseMatchOneToOne, CaseMatchCollection